tibor-mirnic/goto-angular/src/app/modules/feature-module/components/README.md

   ngOnDestroy() {}

-  // Private Getters and Setters and methods should always be defined at the bottom of the file
+  // Private methods should always be defined at the bottom of the file private privateMethod(): boolean {
-  @HostBinding('class.flex-widget')
-  private get isFlexWidget(): boolean {
-    return !this._isWidget;
+    return true;
   }

 }